How Often to Change Lawn Mower Oil

 you need to keep your mower running smoothly long-term.

-Before you start, run the engine until it’s warm.
-This helps drain more oil.
-Turn off the mower.
+Begin by running the engine until it’s warm to help drain more oil.
+Then, turn off the mower.

-Before you start any gas mower maintenance, always disconnect the spark plug and, secure it off to the side so it won’t start accidentally.
+Before you begin any gas mower maintenance, always disconnect the spark plug and secure it off to the side so it won’t start accidentally.

-First, clean around the oil cap, so debris won’t get into the crankcase.
-Then, remove the cap.
+Clean around the oil cap so debris won’t get into the crankcase before you remove the cap.

 Tilt the mower on its side and drain the oil into a pan.
-Tilt mower with the oil side down, air filter up.
+Tilt the mower with the oil side down and the air filter up.
 If your mower has a drain plug on the mower deck, you can drain the oil out the bottom.
 Then, replace the drain plug.

 Re-fill the engine with the type of oil the manufacturer recommends.
 Stop when it reaches the FULL mark on the dipstick.
 Don’t overfill it.

 Replace the oil cap to finish the job!

 Because motor oil can cause damage to the environment, properly disposing of it is essential.
 You should always recycle used motor oil so it can be re-refined and used in other machines.
 Visit Earth 911

 to locate a collection center for used motor oil near you.